Masaaki Noiri: Professional kickboxing career

+Lightweight

+Early career

-Noiri debuted as a professional kickboxer on March 14, 2010 in his home town of Nagoya, defeating Shinji Aseishi by unanimous decision.
+Noiri debuted as a professional kickboxer on March 14, 2010, in his home town of Nagoya, defeating Shinji Aseishi by unanimous decision.
 Following this, he was recruited by Krush and went 3–0 in the promotion, including two KO wins, before entering the Krush First Generation King Tournament at −60 kg/132 lb which began on December 12, 2010.
 He was victorious over Junpei Aotsu in the tournament's first round but was then defeated by Yuji Takeuchi in the quarter-finals on April 30, 2011.
 Noiri floored Takeuchi in the second round and again at the beginning of the third when both men knocked each other down with concurrent left hooks.
 Takeuchi, knowing that he had to stop Noiri to win the fight, came back aggressively towards the end of the fight, however, and violently knocked Noiri out with a left hook to send him crashing out of the tournament.

-Despite having recently suffering the first loss of his professional career, Noiri was invited to the K-1 World MAX 2011 -63kg Japan Tournament Final, a one-night tournament made up of eight of Japan's best lightweights, on June 25, 2011.
+Despite having recently suffering the first loss of his professional career, Noiri was invited to the K-1 World MAX 2011 –63 kg Japan Tournament Final, a one-night tournament made up of eight of Japan's best lightweights, on June 25, 2011.
 He faced a tough test in the quarter-finals against the more experienced Ryuji Kajiwara.
 The bout was called a draw after three rounds and so an extension round was added to decide the winner, after which Noiri was given a close split decision.
 In the semis, he went up against the previous year's runner-up in Yuta Kubo and came out on the losing side of a unanimous decision.

+Supernova tournament

 He then returned to Krush to compete in the 2011 Under-22 ~63 kg Supernova~ Tournament.
 After finishing both Violence and Daizo Sasaki in the same night on October 10, 2011, Noiri advanced to the tournament's final stage held at Krush.14 on December 9, 2011.
 The semi-finals saw Noiri rematch Hiroya and cruise to a unanimous decision (30–27, 30–28, 30–28) after sending his opponent to the canvas in round one.
 In the final, he went up against Koya Urabe and ended the fight with one of the year's most impressive knockouts.
 After nullifying Urabe's superior boxing, he landed with a flying knee that ended Urabe's night towards the end of the first round, crowning him the tournament winner.

 Noiri ended the year with a unanimous decision victory over Kengo Sonoda at Fight For Japan: Genki Desu Ka Omisoka 2011 on December 31, 2011.
 To kick off 2012, he bested his first international opponent, Frenchman Cedric Peynaud, with a unanimous decision (30–28, 29–28, 29–28) at Krush.17 on March 17, 2012.